pgtoolz/pg_backup/README.md

 ## Credits

-`pg_backup` utility is based on `pg_arman`, that was originally written by NTT and then developed and maintained by Michael Paquier.
+`pg_backup` utility is a fork of `pg_probackup`, which in turn is based on `pg_arman`, originally written by NTT and then developed and maintained by Michael Paquier.

 ### Localization files (*.po)